To sponsor towards our Pesach campaign, Click here.

 As our top priority during the Pesach season remains to provide for the physical and material needs of those we reach, our efforts do not stop at that.
 At the Seder we read of four sons: the wise, the wicked, the simple and the son who does not know how to ask.
 The Lubavitcher Rebbe suggests that we must also remember the "fifth son" - the Jewish child who does not even show up for the Seder because of indifference, ignorance or assimilation.
 By donating to our Pesach fund you will also help us alleviate the "fifth son syndrome" Your donation will make a difference!

 Pesach celebrates the birth of the Jews as a nation.
 It is during this holiday that we recognize we are not only individuals, families or even congregations.
 We are a community of people with diverse abilities, interests and needs.
 We are only complete and whole when we care for all people.
 G-d created us this way to impress upon us this idea; we are two halves of a whole.
 What one lacks the other has.
 We are never complete and fulfilled without each other.

-Share in the pride of knowing you helped touch the lives of others at this time of crisis when many of us young and old are stuck alone at home this Pesach holiday, whether it is physically, emotionally, or spiritually.
+Share in the pride of knowing you helped touch the lives of others when some of us young and old are stuck alone at home this Pesach holiday or can't afford to celebrate with us, whether it is physically, emotionally, or spiritually.
 Help us help others!

 In the merit of your kind Charity may it be fulfilled the words of the verses "Tzedakah (Charity) saves from death", and "Tzedakah hastens the final Redemption with Moshiach", when there will be no more illness or death, and the words of last year at the end of the Seder that we proclaimed in faith "Next year in Jerusalem" will finally be this Pesach speedily in our days Amen!